-Temporary Assignment Opportunity - Demonstrators in Anatomy
+Temporary Assignment Opportunity - Demonstrators

-Invitation for Expression of Interest from clinicians and research scientists to teach human anatomy to medical students in years 1 to 3 of the Oxford Medical Sciences degree on a temporary basis.
-This may be of particular interest to individuals who wish to gain teaching experience in human biomedical sciences and/or deepen their knowledge of human anatomy.
+Invitation for Expression of Interest from graduate students, clinicians and research scientists to teach human anatomy, neuroanatomy and histology to medical students in years 1 to 3 of the Oxford Medical Science degrees on a temporary basis.
+This may be of particular interest to individuals who wish to gain teaching experience in human biomedical sciences and/or deepen their knowledge of human anatomy, neuroanatomy or histology.
 Enthusiasm for teaching and a desire to help students learn is essential.